unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

     </div>
 4. Save the file.

-For information on additional layer properties, see the *Layers* section of the [Configuration](../configuration/#layers) topic.
+For information on additional layer properties, see the *Layers* section of the [Tile Server](../../how-to/tile-server/#layers) topic.

 ## <a name="tile-client-application"></a> Tile Client Application ##

 For this example, a preconfigured example client application has been provided as part of the Tile Quick Start Application ([tile-quickstart.war](../../../../download/#tile-quick-start-application)).
 The client displays the base map or plot and any layers passed in from the server.

-For information on map properties (e.g., for boundaries and axes), see the *Maps* section of the [Configuration](../configuration/#maps) topic.
+For information on map properties (e.g., for boundaries and axes), see the *Maps* section of the [Tile Client](../../how-to/tile-client/#maps) topic.

 ## <a name="deployment"></a> Deployment ##